AdrianPalacios03/HabitDiary/README.md

 3. Make the necessary changes and **commit** your changes (`git commit -am 'Add new functionality'`).
 4. **Upload** your changes (`git push origin feature/new-functionality`).
 5. Open a **pull request**.

-## TODO

-Feel free to contribute to this project by picking up any of the following tasks:

-- [x] Add an option to change the primary color of the app
-- [ ] Add the possibility to import and export user data
-- [ ] Add a new screen to display all user notes
-- [ ] Add a new screen to display all user days
-- [x] Add the possibility to add user's name
-- [x] Make possible adding and removing habits from the list